vasilakisfil/Introspected-REST/README.md

 Introspective MicroTypes don't alter the semantics of request/response cycle but are still valuable to the client and the decisions they should take based on the current state and the input from the application developer.
 They can provide information about the data types, RDF Schema of the resources, etc.
-Such MicroTyoes should employ reactive negotiation.
+Such MicroTypes should employ reactive negotiation.

 The question though is how can the server advertise the availability of MicroTypes for the client to introspect, in a representation-agnostic way.
-Ideally we would like to inform the client for all possible option through HTTP instead of employing a serialization format.
+Ideally we would like to inform the client for all possible options through HTTP instead of employing a serialization format.
 Unfortunately, the HTTP protocol doesn't say much about this type of negotiation, only that the status code when requesting such information should be 300 and `Link` relation header of [RFC 5988](https://tools.ietf.org/html/rfc5988) could be potentially used to provide the list with all the available options,